 Unit 2 members (Sessional Faculty and Hourly Rated Sessional Music Faculty) have access to the Health Spending Account (HSA).
 The Health Spending Account (HSA) enables members to claim a wide range of health-related expenses (including medical, dental, pharmaceutical, and vision care expenses) and provides $500/academic year of coverage.

-To file a claim, fill out the form, attach original receipts and mail the form to address provided and click here for a full list of HSA eligible expenses that will be covered (as per Revenue Canada).
+To file a claim, fill out the form, attach original receipts and mail the form to address provided and click here for a full list of HSA eligible expenses that will be covered [as per the Canada Revenue Agency (CRA)].
+(You can also visit the CRA’s list of authorized eligible practitioners according to province, available here.)

 The Health Spending Account entitlement has been raised to $500 per year on a trial basis only.
 This amount may be adjusted in the future if claims activity is higher or lower than expected.
 The membership will be notified of any such changes.